Dvigrad

-Dvigrad ("Twin-town"; Due Castelli, Istriot: Docastei), is an abandoned medieval town in central Istria, Croatia.
+Dvigrad ("Twin-town"; Due Castelli, Istriot: Docastei), is an abandoned medieval town in central Istria, west Croatia.
 It is located in the Draga valley.
 The history of the settlement is prehistoric; it remained inhabited until the 18th century.

 The Regional Programme for Cultural and Natural Heritage in South East Europe is attempting to preserve and reconstruct the town.

+Name

+The castle has also been known as Duo Castra and Dvograd.